piccolo-orm/piccolo/docs/src/piccolo/schema/column_types.rst

     ... ).output(load_json=True)
     [{'restaurant': True}, ...]

-As a convenience, you can just use square brackets, instead of calling ``arrow`` explicitly:
+As a convenience, you can use square brackets, instead of calling ``arrow``
+explicitly:

 .. code-block:: python